kluu006/rshell/README.md

 ```
 When running -R, an extra new line is at the bottom; it was put in recursively.
-When opening or closing a directory, there are extra blank lines.
+When opening or closing a directory, there are extra blank lines outputted.

 ```
 ##Licensing